 Death and the Virgin Queen: Elizabeth I and the Dark Scandal That Rocked the Throne by Chris Skidmore.
-After the wife of Elizabeth I's favorite Robert Dudley died of a broken neck in an apparent accident, suspicion cast a shadow over the queen's reign.
-This book uses recently discovered forensic evidence from the original investigation to end to centuries of speculation about the true cause of Amy Robsart's death.
+After Amy Robsart, wife of Elizabeth I's favorite Robert Dudley, died in an apparent accident, suspicion cast a shadow over the queen.
+This book uses recently discovered forensic evidence from the original investigation.

 Elizabeth & Leicester by Elizabeth Jenkins.
 An account of the relationship between Robert Dudley and Queen Elizabeth I.

 Elizabeth and Essex: A Tragic History by Lytton Strachey.
-Portrays the Queen's and the Earl's compelling attraction for on another, their disagreements, and their contest for power, which led to a final, tragic confrontation.
+Portrays the Queen's and the Earl's attraction for one another, their disagreements, and their contest for power.

 The Polarisation of Elizabethan Politics by Paul E. J. Hammer.
 The political career of Robert Devereux, 2nd Earl of Essex, 1585-1597.

 The Lady Penelope: The Lost Tale of Love and Politics in the Court of Elizabeth I by Sally Varlow.
-Biography of Penelope Devereux, who was both the great-granddaughter of Henry VIII's mistress Mary Boleyn and the sister of Queen Elizabeth's favorite Robert Devereux, Earl of Essex.
+Biography of Penelope Devereux, the sister of the Earl of Essex.